Federated Human–AI

 Knowledge Engineering

-• IS-Envelope spec owner + knowledge graph gating
+• IS-Envelope spec owner + governed knowledge graph gating

 • Embodied agent loop: agent actions render as live 0x23 beams over /wss/agent-events